-For Kayla Stanton, running is anything but a chore.
-This longtime runner first got her start in high school and later returned to racing just a few years ago.
-Since then, she has run three marathons and countless half marathons.
+For Kayla, running is anything but a chore.
+This longtime runner first got her start in high school, but after a horrific car accident at the end of her senior year left her running future in question, she wasn’t sure she would ever race again.
 Her motivation through it all?
 It’s simple: love of the sport.

+While running has been Stanton’s first love, it certainly isn’t her only.
+Stanton’s husband, Ryan, will be joining her on Team Mission United to take on the five boroughs come November.
+Running stands as a staple of their relationship – a constant presence since their early days together.
 It’s no surprise, then, that Stanton and her husband serve as each other’s biggest cheerleaders.
 “I love his passion and enthusiasm, even when he’s just watching me run.
 And now that he’s into triathlons, I get so excited for him.
 We keep each other’s passions going,” she said.
-That passion has led them on trips to places such as St. Croix for a belated honeymoon, where Ryan ran an Ironman 70.3, and to Boston where Kayla runs the annual marathon that often coincides with her husband’s own birthday.

-Member.
+“Kayla and Ryan are the perfect addition for Team Mission United,” added John Durso, President of Local 338 UWDSU/UFCW & Long Island Federation of Labor, AFL-CIO and United Way of Long Island Board Member.
 “Sponsoring this power couple as they take on this challenge is a thrill, especially since their efforts benefit the veteran population that so rightfully deserves our full support.”

 As November nears, Stanton can count on Team Mission United and her personal partner-in-competition to keep her motivated.
 With a passion for running like Stanton’s, there’s no need to worry about whatever may be waiting along the road to racing success.